Amogh-Hegde/paytm/README.md

 ## It can do the following:

--anyone can signup and signin
+- anyone can signup and signin
--look at all users in the app
+- look at all users in the app
--transfer money to another user
+- transfer money to another user